 - The notice period of 7-15 days will be given to you by the bank to repay all the remaining dues and if not, it will recover it back from your vehicle.

 - After the recovery, the bank will again provide you a seven-day pre-sale notice period to pay the outstanding dues.
-The pre-sale notice will possess all the details of contact person and the concerned office from where you can repay the dues and release the vehicle.
+The pre-sale notice will possess all the details of the contact person and the concerned office from where you can repay the dues and release the vehicle.

 - And if you failed to make the payment, your vehicle will be sold via auction within three months after the repossession.